Marmite is a thick, black yeast extract product. Around 25 million jars are sold every year.

 The Marmite Food Extract Company was incorporated in Britain in 1902.
 It was headed by a retired Swiss sugar merchant called Frederick Wissler.
 Marmite was initially produced at Mincing Lane, London.

-Marmite, as a vegetable and yeast extract, competed against the meat extracts such as Liebig’s and Bovril that were popular at the time.
+Marmite, as a vegetable and yeast extract, competed against the Bovril and Liebig meat extracts that were popular at the time.
 Marmite had the advantage of retailing for around half the price of its rivals.

 Production had been relocated to a disused malt house at Cross Street in Burton upon Trent by 1906.
 As a centre of British brewing, Burton provided ample supplies of yeast, the principal ingredient of Marmite.
 Mincing Lane House, London, became the company headquarters.